 This course contains three related concept assignments.
 Each of these assignments will cover two of the six learning objectives and outcomes listed in the objective section of your master syllabus.
 You will be required to complete a variety of short answer questions.
-These assignments will count as points on a chapter exam based on the percentage score earned on each assignment.
+These assignments will count as bonus points on a chapter exam based on the percentage score earned on each assignment.
 No more than 5 points can be earned on any given test.
-Extra credit cannot apply to the final exam.
+Extra credit will be applied at the end of the semester and cannot apply to the final exam.
 These assignments will access the following skills: